‘Kinsella’s poetry extends the reader’s understanding of life. Discuss.’

 “Model School Inchicore”, is one of Kinsella’s poems where the poet imaginatively re-enters the land of his childhood to explore his human journey from innocence to knowledge.
 The “blank paper” handed to children represents the inexperienced, innocent minds of the children, who will be deeply affected and altered by their educational experiences.
 The “marla” symbolises the remoulding and shaping of the children’s minds as they “start with a ball of it” and keep “rolling it” until it wears down.
 Similarly, “in the second school”, the “white dot” illustrated on the blackboard signifies the beginning of knowledge, starting from zero.
 Kinsella’s thirst for wisdom is wonderfully communicated in his innocent assertion: “I am going to know everything”.
 Knowledge, for him, holds limitless potential.
 However, the young poet is growing and changing and this is reflected in the changing seasons.
 It is autumn and the children play with fallen leaves.
 A boisterous amount of energy is evoked in the language and imagery as “the boys ran races/jumping over the heaps/and tumbles into them shouting.”
 The vitality is sharply contrasted with the following image when the poet sits by himself in a shed, watching the papers being blown “around the wheels of the bicycles”.
 Here, we are reminded of the “blank paper” and “marla” and notices that a journey has been undertaken and is still in progress for Kinsella.
 The child is learning about his religion and turning over the notions of sin and judgement in his mind by reciting the catechism.
 The role of the young poet is suggested in “every idle word that man shall speak/he shall render an account of it/on the Day of Judgement”.

 The poem “Thinking of Mr.D” depicts an individual’s confrontation of the realities of life, such as ageing.
 This poem describes the loneliness that comes with getting old.
-We learn from the final image in the poem that the ghostly figure of Mr.D staring into the water is extremely lonely.
+While it doesn’t include some of the benefits of growing old, such as being able to get a quick and free calculation for the equity release of your home, we learn from the final image in the poem that the ghostly figure of Mr.D staring into the water is extremely lonely.
 After all the gossiping and socialising in the bar, Mr.D led a lonely, solitary lifestyle.
 This poem also focuses on “the pain and bodily plight” of the elderly.
 “Turning../quickly aside from the pain” suggests Mr.D’s suffering.
 This poem is about the erosive nature of age and illness.
 Nothing can protect the individual from the ravages of time and pain.

 From my previous study of poets, I noted how Shakespeare emphasised nothing is immune to time’s ravages.
 In Sonnet 60, the poet stresses how “nothing stands but for his scythe to mow” while Sonnet 12 portrays how “nothing’ gainst Time’s scythe can make defence”.
 In reality, nothing can stand up to time’s trouble scythe.
 The passage of time will cause everything on earth to fade away.
 Similar to Shakespeare, Kinsella’s poetry depicts the ravages time inflicts on the human body.
 Parallel to “Thinking of Mr.D”, “Mirror In February” is another poem where Kinsella explores the erosion of decay wrought by time.
 The world of nature seems to mirror the condition of the poet.
 The “dark trees” and the “dry bedroom air” are linked to his own reflection in the mirror : ” a dark exhausted eye/ a dry downturning mouth”.
 Here, Kinsella uses pathetic fallacy to create an analogy between man and nature that is continued throughout the poem.
 He is “riveted” and can only “stop and stare” at the devastation caused by time.
 However, a note of hope is sounded.
 From the personal awareness of ageing and contemplation of the inevitability of death, comes new inspiration.
 Although, Thomas Kinsella has been disturbed by the reflection of his own transience, the poet manages to accept the condition.
 He acknowledges with dignity that he is “not young and not renewable, but man”.
 The capacity to transcend death and decay while maintaining personal dignity is explored both in “Mirror in February” and “Thinking of Mr.D”.